Italian cruiser Gorizia: Service history

 On 19 August, Gorizia departed Kiel and steamed to Tangier, arriving five days later.
 After a short stop, the ship left the port, bound for Italy, but that night her forward aviation gas tank exploded, causing serious damage.
 She was forced to return to Tangier before proceeding to Gibraltar on 25 August for temporary repairs.
 While in dry dock, British officials examined the vessel and concluded that she exceeded her nominal 10,000-ton displacement, though they lodged no formal complaint for Italy's violation of the Washington Naval Treaty.
 The repairs were completed by 9 September, allowing Gorizia to leave Gibraltar for La Spezia, where permanent repairs would be effected.
 She arrived two days later; the work was completed by November, and on the 27th, she took part in a naval review for the Regent of Hungary, Miklós Horthy.
 Gorizia again lost her role as divisional flagship on 17 May 1937, this time being replaced by her sister Fiume.
 A naval review was held in the Gulf of Naples on 7 June, followed by another the following year on 5 May; the latter was to honor German dictator Adolf Hitler during his state visit to Italy.

-On 7 March 1939, Gorizia and her sister ships sortied from Taranto to intercept a squadron of Republican warships—three cruisers and eight destroyers—attempting to reach the Black Sea.
+On 7 March 1939, Gorizia and her sister ships sortied from Taranto to intercept a squadron of Spanish Republican Navy warships—three cruisers and eight destroyers—attempting to reach the Black Sea.
 The Italian ships were ordered not to open fire but merely to try to impede the progress of the Spanish ships and force them to dock at Augusta, Sicily, where they would be interned.
 The Spanish commander refused to stop in Augusta and instead steamed to Bizerte in French Tunisia, where his ships were interned.
 A month later, from 7 to 9 April, Gorizia supported the Italian invasion of Albania without incident.
 She was present during the visit of Ramón Serrano Suñer, then the foreign minister of Francoist Spain, which had recently defeated the Republicans in the Spanish Civil War.
 Five days later, the ship took part in the Navy Day festivities in Venice.
 Gorizia spent the rest of 1939 and early 1940 uneventfully.